ajschumacher/ajschumacher.github.io/aaron/index.md

 > Aaron Schumacher is a data scientist and software engineer for Deep
 > Learning Analytics.
 He has taught with Python and R for General
 > Assembly and the Metis data science bootcamp.
-Aaron has previously
+Aaron has also worked
-> worked with data at Booz Allen Hamilton, New York University, and
+> with data at Booz Allen Hamilton, New York University, and the New
-> the New York City Department of Education.
-He studied mathematics at
+> York City Department of Education.
+He studied mathematics at the
-> the University of Wisconsin–Madison and teaching mathematics at Bard
+> University of Wisconsin–Madison and teaching mathematics at Bard
 > College.
 Aaron's career-best breakdancing result was making it to
 > the semi-finals of the R16 Korea 2009 individual footwork battle.